mateothegreat/cyber2019-pi-class/metasploit-exercises/README.md

 run
 ```

-After the attack completes you will see "success" on a line that has a username and password that was used to successfuly login.
-You'll use this ip address, username and password later below.
+After the attack completes you will see "**success**" on a line that has a username and password that was used to successfuly login.
+You'll use this **ip address, username and password** later below.

 Now exit the metasploit shell:

 ```
 exit -y
 ```